 Most of the ones I used I’ve received from my family.
 Others I’ve purchased when needed.
 The short of it is, take care of your glass and you’ll pass it on to your kids.

 Rings are another component that last forever.
-As long as they are free of rust, you are good to go.
+As long as they are rust-free, you’re good to go.
 Once your jars have cooled, remove the rings and give both the jars and the rings a quick rinse.
 Occasionally, a little juice will escape during the canning process.
 It’s best to wash this off.

 A Few Pressure Canning Precautions